mingyuchoo/docker-files/sbcl/README.md

-# build Haskell app with Docker
+# build SBCL app with Docker

 ## How to docker build and run